-South Africa has followed international trends with the enactment of the Regulation of Interception of Communications and Provision of Communication Related Information Act 70 of 2002 (or RICA), which finally came into effect on 30 September 2005.
-RICA is the piece of legislation in South Africa that governs the interception or monitoring of paper-based and electronic communications.
+RICA stands for the Regulation of Interception of Communications and Provision of Communication Related Information Act 70 of 2002 and finally came into effect on 30 September 2005.
+RICA is the piece of South African legislation that governs the interception or monitoring of paper-based and electronic communications.

 It has recently been in the headlines because some sections of the RICA only came into effect on 1 July 2009.
 These sections mean that millions of prepaid mobile customers will need to be registered with the networks.
 However, despite previous outrage by the mobile operators, it seems to be all systems go.
 The press release from the Department of Justice and Constitutional Development provides a full explanation.

-Click here for a RICA leaflet about registering your cell phone number.
+Click here for a leaflet about registering your cell phone number.

 RICA is the piece of legislation in South Africa that governs the interception or monitoring of communications

 The word cloud on the right provides an overview of RICA.
 Every time communications are monitored and thereafter intercepted there is a potential infringement of the Constitutional right to privacy.
 RICA deals with the protection of that right and the circumstances under which the right is limited and the infringement permitted.
 RICA does not prevent an employer from monitoring its employees, but such monitoring must comply with RICA.

 RICA states that no person – who is not a party to the communication, who does not have prior written consent or is not acting in the course of business – may intentionally intercept, attempt to intercept, authorize or procure any other person to intercept or attempt to intercept at any place in the Republic any communication in the course of its occurrence or transmission.